What Is Tinnitus?

 Correction of Hearing Loss

-If hearing loss is presentHearing aids are among the most effective interventions when there is associated hearing loss.
-The mechanistic hypothesis is that, by restoring auditory input, they may reduce the compensatory central gain related to the genesis of tinnitus.
-A relevant proportion of patients with associated hearing loss report symptom improvement with hearing aid use, although the magnitude varies.
+If hearing loss is presentHearing aids are among the most effective interventions when hearing loss is present.
+The mechanistic hypothesis is that by restoring auditory input, they may reduce the compensatory central gain involved in tinnitus generation.
+A meaningful proportion of patients with associated hearing loss report symptom improvement with hearing aid use, though the magnitude varies.

 Sound Therapy